 When I got a bit older, I understood that you're either born with a penis or you're not.
-But I stayed hopeful every night and remained disappointed each morning.
+But I stayed hopeful every night and remained disappointed in the mornings.

-That was until the morning of January 12, 2017, in a hospital in Belgrade, Serbia.
-The day before, I had been admitted for the final part of a two-part phalloplasty operation—a procedure that constructs a penis for trans men.
+That was until the morning of the 12th of January, 2017, in a hospital in Belgrade, Serbia.
+The day before, I had been admitted for the final part of a two-part phalloplasty operation – a procedure that constructs a penis for trans men.
 That morning, it felt, in a way, like I had finally grown a penis overnight.

 It's hard to describe how happy it made me.
 After feeling incomplete for 20 years, thinking of myself an ugly freak, that feeling was suddenly gone.
 I always explained my aversion to my vulva as if it felt like I had an open wound between my legs instead of male genitals.
 And I've had to live with that idea of myself for two decades.
 Despite the post-op pain, I was ecstatic.
-It's the small things—feeling a bulge when I put my underwear on, urinating in a urinal, scratching my balls; those mundane moments make my heart leap.
+It's the small things – feeling a bulge when I put my underwear on, urinating in a urinal, scratching my balls; mundane moments that make my heart leap.

 WATCH: How a Neo-Nazi Found Her Identity as a Trans Woman

-When I went back home to recover, I was alone—my dog was staying with my boyfriend to give me some time to rest.
+When I went back home to recover, I was alone – my dog was staying with my boyfriend to give me some time to rest.
 It was in that lonely state that a deep sorrow came over me.
 I would just cry uncontrollably until the tears ran out and a breathless squeak came from my throat.
-After a few hours I called my boyfriend in a panic—I needed him to come to me right away with my dog.
+After a few hours I phoned my boyfriend in a panic – I needed him to come to me right away with my dog.
 I couldn't work out what I wanted, but all I knew was that I needed a friend.
-I'm glad he answered his phone because all I was thinking about was jumping from my fourth-floor window.
+I'm glad he answered his phone, because all I was thinking about was jumping from my fourth floor window.

 In the period that followed, my then-partner couldn't really help me.
 In fact, nobody could.
 I was no longer working with a psychologist or psychiatrist, and was spending my time alone at home with my dog.
 In the end, it took seven months for me to accept that this was the body I was going to spend the rest of my life in.
 I'm not sure exactly how this acceptance happened; I just told myself over and over again that I couldn't change anything now.
 With those words, I think I finally found a kind of peace.

 But then I took that last physical step, and life didn't automatically get better.
-Suddenly, the realization hit that this was it.
-I would always carry my past with me—the first 14 years of my life in the body of a girl.
+Suddenly, the realisation hit that this was it.
+I would always carry my past with me – the first 14 years of my life in the body of a girl.
 The fact that I can't get an erection or make semen, and I'll always have to explain things to new lovers.
 I'll never be able to bring a baby into the world.